You’ve probably heard about Quarkus, the Supersonic Subatomic Java framework tailored for Kubernetes and containers.

 A new generator (wizard) has been added to JBoss Tools.
 It’s called the Launcher application as it’s based on the fabric8-launcher project.
 When you launch JBoss Tools, you should see this in Red Hat Central:

-Then set the Project name field to myfirstrestapp and leave other fields as-is.
+Then set the field to Project name and leave other fields as-is.myfirstrestapp

 We will first create a local Git repository for our application code then push it to GitHub.

-Select the Use or create repository in parent folder of project checkbox then select the myfirstrestapp project:
+then select the Use or create repository in parent folder of project project:myfirstrestapp

 We are now ready to push our application code to GitHub.
-Select the myfirstrestapp project in the Project explorer view, right click the Team → Commit menu item.
-A new view call Git Staging will open:
+Select the project

 Double click on the view title to maximize it:

 A dialog with the result of the push operation will be displayed.
-Click the OK to dismiss it.
+Click the to

 In order to support live update on an OpenShift cluster, we must add Spring Boot DevTools to our Spring Boot application.